Johnson Mfg & Sales Inc.

 *Powder coated paint

-*12 year prorated warranty
+*12 year limited, prorated warranty

 *PROUDLY MADE IN THE U.S.A.